nguyenevan42/esea-autoaccept/README.md

 # esea-autoaccept

-A simple auto-accept application for use in the ESEA Client; utilizing **TKinter** as a lightweight GUI tool and **PyAutoGui** to detect images and mimic user input, automating the match queueing process.
+A simple auto-accept application for use in the ESEA Client; utilizing **pystray** as a lightweight system-tray icon tool and **PyAutoGui** to detect images and mimic user input, automating the match queueing process.